Venezuela: Health

 Venezuela has a national universal health care system.
 The current government has created a program to expand access to health care known as Misión Barrio Adentro, although its efficiency and work conditions have been criticized.
-As of December 2014 an estimated 80% of Barrio Adentro establishments in Venezuela are abandoned.
+As of December 2014 an estimated 80% of Barrio Adentro establishments are abandoned.

-Infant mortality in Venezuela was 19 deaths per 1,000 births for 2014, which was lower than the South American average.
+Infant mortality was 19 deaths per 1,000 births for 2014, which was lower than the South American average.
 To compare: The U.S. figure was 6 deaths per 1,000 births in 2013.
 In 2006, child malnutrition was 17%.
 Delta Amacuro and Amazonas had the nation's highest rates.
 In 2018, 32% of Venezuelans lacked adequate sanitation, primarily those living in rural areas.
 In 2006, diseases ranging from diphtheria, plague, malaria, typhoid fever, yellow fever, cholera, hepatitis A, hepatitis B, and hepatitis D were present in the country.
 In 2021, obesity was prevalent in approximately 30% of the adult population.

 In 2004, Venezuela had 150 sewage treatment plants.
 13% of the population lacked access to drinking water, but this number had been dropping.

-During the economic crisis observed under President Maduro's presidency, medical professionals were forced to perform outdated treatments on patients, and electricity blackouts also affect care.
+During the economic crisis under Maduro's presidency, medical professionals were forced to perform outdated treatments on patients, and electricity blackouts also affect care.